vyong/4800a3/README.txt

 ***********************
 Running the program(s)
 ***********************
-to run the program, after compiling (see Compilation), type './a <filename>', and the program will execute
+to run the program, after compiling (see Compilation), type './a3' or 'make run', and the program will execute

 *******************************
-Academic Integrity Pledge (pledge.txt)
+Academic Integrity Pledge
 *******************************

 I have exclusive control over this submission via my password.